shubhamwaghagkmf010/dnschange/README.md

   "version": "1.0.0",
   "author": "Shubham Wagh",
   "exe_file": "DNSChange.exe",
-  "description": "DNSChange is a portable Windows utility that sets your DNS server IPs automatically using netsh commands via a single click executable.", "what_is_this": "DNSChange is a one-click DNS switching tool for Windows.
-It configures primary and secondary DNS IPs using the built-in command-line utility (netsh) without needing manual network settings.", "why_it_exists": "This tool was created to save time and avoid the hassle of manually configuring DNS settings through Windows Control Panel or network adapter settings.", "why_use_this": [
+  "description": "DNSChange is a portable Windows utility that allows you to instantly change your DNS server IPs using built-in netsh commands.
+Designed for one-click use, it's ideal for users who want a faster and safer internet experience.", "what_is_this": "DNSChange is a DNS configuration automation tool for Windows.
+Instead of changing DNS settings manually via Control Panel or network properties, it automates the process via a compiled .exe file that runs command-line instructions silently and effectively.", "why_it_exists": "This tool was created to save time, reduce user errors, and eliminate the need for complex manual DNS configuration.
+It ensures even non-technical users can update their DNS settings securely and quickly.", "why_use_this": [
-    "Super fast DNS setup",
-    "No installation required",
-    "Works offline after download",
-    "Improves browsing speed and security by switching to public DNS like Google or Cloudflare", "Ideal for non-technical users"
-  ],
+    "Instant DNS configuration in one click",
+    "Bypasses manual steps in Control Panel",
+    "Increases browsing speed and privacy using reliable public DNS", "No need to open CMD or remember commands", "Lightweight and portable – no installation required" ],
   "how_to_use": [
-    "Download the DNSChange.exe file.",
-    "Right-click on it and select 'Run as Administrator'.", "Your DNS settings will automatically update to use public DNS (e.g. 8.8.8.8 and 8.8.4.4).", "Done!
-No manual typing or setting required."
+    "1.
+Download the DNSChange.exe file from the GitHub repository or release page.", "2.
+Right-click the file and select 'Run as Administrator'.", "3.
+Wait for the command to execute (CMD may briefly appear).", "4.
+DNS will be set automatically to the configured public IPs (Google DNS by default).", "5.
+You're done!
+DNS settings are now updated system-wide."
   ],
   "dns_applied": {
     "primary_dns": "8.8.8.8",